Korea, Colombia and Panama FTA Outcomes

 U.S. Meat Exports Go Bad under the Korea FTA

 Ironically, U.S. meat exports to Korea under the FTA have plummeted faster than many other exports, showing even steeper declines in some sectors than the overall 10 percent export decline.
-(Meat imports have not been affected, since the United States does not import beef, pork, or poultry from Korea.)
-In contrast to the administration’s promise, U.S. pork producers have seen their exports to Korea crash by $78 million – a 20 percent decline – in the months since the FTA went into effect, in comparison to the same period in the year before FTA implementation.
+(Meat imports have not been affected, since the United States does not import beef, pork or poultry from Korea.)
+In contrast to the administration’s promise, U.S. pork producers have seen their exports to Korea crash by $102 million – a 24 percent decline – in the first year of FTA implementation, in comparison to the year before the FTA took effect.

-Poultry producers have faced a 41 percent collapse of exports to Korea under the same FTA period – a $50 million reduction.
-U.S. beef exports to Korea have dropped by 8 percent under the FTA in comparison to the same months in the year prior to FTA implementation.
-That amounts to a $41 million loss in beef exports under just eleven months of the Korea FTA – a cost to U.S. producers that rivals the amount the Obama administration said they would gain under each year of the deal.
-All told, U.S. meat producers lost a combined $169 million in beef, pork and poultry exports in just eleven months of the Korea FTA.21
+Poultry producers have faced a 41 percent collapse of exports to Korea under the same FTA period – a $55 million reduction.
+U.S. beef exports to Korea have dropped by 8 percent under the FTA in comparison to the year prior to FTA implementation.
+That amounts to a $48 million loss in beef exports under just one year of the Korea FTA – a cost to U.S. producers that rivals the amount the Obama administration said they would gain under each year of the deal.
+All told, U.S. meat producers lost a combined $206 million in beef, pork and poultry exports in just one year of the Korea FTA.22

 And Now, the TPP: A NAFTA Expansion to 10 Asian and Latin American Nations?